Logmanager with High Availability

 Requirements:

-Router is checking availability of Logmanager master server (IP address 192.168.0.20 - Logmanager-1-PRIMARY).
+Router checks availability of Logmanager master server (IP address 192.168.0.20 - Logmanager-1-PRIMARY).
 If he finds that the address is not available, it redirects the traffic to the Logmanager slave server (IP address 192.168.0.21 - Logmanager-1-SECONDARY).
 Virtual IP address (100.127.151.254) will be still available for logs.
-As soon as the Logmanager master server will be available, traffic is redirected back to the original Logmanager master server.
+As soon as the Logmanager master server is available, traffic is redirected back to the original Logmanager master server.

 Communication scheme - normal state